 Where do the Hogmanay Events Take Place?

-The only annual major event that takes place outside central Edinburgh is the Loony Dook.
+The only annual major event that always takes place outside central Edinburgh is the Loony Dook (cancelled for this year).
 The Loony Dook takes place outside of Edinburgh in the nearby town of South Queensferry.
 You can drive, take a public bus, book a taxi or Uber, or go by train (to Dalmeny) from Edinburgh.
 There are also usually special bus transfers arranged just for the Loony Dook that you can book.

 Can I Attend Multiple Hogmanay Events on the Same Day?